 What about the curriculum?

-Over the two years of the Foundation Stage, Nursery and Reception children gradually develop the basic skills, developing reading and writing through a series of progressive activities, including stroke making, learning the alphabet and phonics work.
-Children also learn basic numeracy skills and to perform simple addition and subtraction problems by the end of the stage.
+Over the two years of the Early Years Foundation Stage, FS1 and FS2 children gradually develop reading and writing skills through a series of progressive activities, including mark making, phonics work and numeracy skills.
 They look at the wider world and try to understand how and why things happen.
-The Arbor School places strong emphasis on experiential and outdoor learning and a love of nature.
+The Arbor School places a strong emphasis on experiential and outdoor learning and a love of nature.
 Students also have the chance to explore and experiment with art, music and other creative pursuits.

-Learning outcomes within the Primary School are delivered through a combination of the UK National Curriculum and the International Primary Curriculum (which ensures that all students are taught the United Nations Sustainable Development Goals), with specific focus placed upon literacy and numeracy.
+Learning outcomes within the Primary School are based upon the British Curriculum with specific focus placed upon literacy and numeracy.
 The curriculum is enriched through specialist lessons for languages and creative subjects, highlighted by a core commitment to experiential learning and participation within the ‘Artists and Scientists in Residence’ programme.

 In all subjects, learning frameworks within each unit of work provide sequential assessment activities.
 After completion of tasks, students are provided with regular and precise formative guidance so that they learn how to improve in preparation for subsequent tasks.
 At each stage of assessment, students are provided with tasks that ensure that they reflect upon their work and engage with targets set.

 The Key Stage 5 (Sixth Form) curriculum will include a wide range of academic pathways, with an opportunity to also engage in technical and vocational subjects.
 By being able to provide a wide choice of options, in combination with a rigorous A-Level programme, students at the Arbor School will be well prepared for life and further study at the end of Year 13.